 The most common age cohorts in the township were the age groups of 35 to 44 years (1,256) and 45 to 54 years (1,599).
 These groups constituted 37.5% of the population.
 The size of these age groups represents a typical trend in growing communities.
-These cohorts likely represent a general demographic of young families their second, or "move-up" home.
-These families are also likely choosing the area based on the Olentangy School District.
-Planning and zoning decisions will determine if and how these trends continue or change.
+These cohorts likely represent a general demographic of young families residing in their second, or "move-up" home.
+These families are also likely choosing the area based on the qualities of the Olentangy Local School District (OLSD).